 - " Source and use low volatile products (paints); use water based or biodegradable products where practicable. - " Minimise the use of solvent products and keep them stored in a sealed container when not in use. - " Use a spray booth or a sand blasting booth if you regularly spray paint or sand blast parts as part of your business activities. - " Maintain spray paint booth and dust extraction systems regularly.
-Change filters when required and as recommended by the manufacturer of the equipment or your servicing agent. - " Inspect and maintain your air conditioning plant cooling towers as required. - " Inspect and maintain air conditioning units regularly to ensure refrigerant gases aren't escaping. - " Install and use fire extinguishers that are appropriate for the type of fires that could occur in your premises. - " Obtain a Halon special permit if you do need to store BCF extinguishers on your premises. - " Don't burn materials or light fires at the Airport - It's not permitted.
+Change filters when required and as recommended by the manufacturer of the equipment or your servicing agent. - " Inspect and maintain your air conditioning plant cooling towers as required. - " Inspect and maintain air conditioning units regularly to ensure refrigerant gases aren't escaping. - " Install and use fire extinguishers that are appropriate for the type of fires that could occur in your premises. - " Obtain a Halon special permit if you do need to store BCF extinguishers on your premises.1 - " Don't burn materials or light fires at the Airport - It's not permitted.
 Apart from being an air pollutant smoke is an operational hazard. - " All tenants must take preventative measures to minimise fugitive dust sources as part of daily operations.

-A Halon special permit is required if you store BCF extinguishers anywhere other than in an aircraft.
-Refer to Civil Aviation Safety Authority Air Worthiness Bulletin AWB 26-002 Issue 1, 22 November 2005 - Hand-held portable Fire Extinguishers.
+1 A Halon special permit is required if you store BCF extinguishers anywhere other than in an aircraft.